 What are some of the biggest hurdles ahead?
 How do these create points of value inflection?

-Our primary milestone is the number of drug scaleups that we can do per year.
+Our primary milestone is the number of drug scaleups that we can complete per year.
 We are a revenue-driven services company rather than a capital-intensive, risk-assuming biotech company.

 Pay It Forward